 - sanctions and other enforcement measures; and international co-operation.

 This framework marked the beginning of increased regulatory scrutiny on not only VASPs, but all virtual asset activity.
 Because banks and cryptocurrency are increasingly intertwined as users seek fiat on and off ramps and regulators are paying more attention to the banking sector and its exposure to virtual assets.
 In June of 2020, Office of the Comptroller of the Currency requested public input in advance for cryptocurrency rulemaking that will impact those banks under the jurisdiction on of the OCC.
 Extensive research by CipherTrace in 2019 uncovered individuals operating illicit crypto money service businesses at 8 out of 10 US retail banks.
-These illegal MSBs use their bank accounts as a conduit for accepting cash payments in exchange for crypto to support the illegal trade of fiat for crypto.
+These illegal MSBs use their bank accounts as a conduit for accepting cash payments in A business that allows customers to trade cryptocurrencies o...
+More for crypto to support the illegal trade of fiat for crypto.
 They often do this by a simple wire transfer or walkup cash deposits at a depository institution.
 Many banks and other regulated financial institutions unwittingly provide a conduit for these illegal transactions.
 Analysis further revealed that a typical large US bank processes over $2 billion annually in undetected cryptocurrency-related transfers.
 Financial institutions need to understand their crypto counterparty exposure to credit cards, debit cards, ACH, wire, and swift transfers.